Skip to content

 Overview

-The Latin American printed collection covers material published in 18 countries spanning the length of the continent.
-These are, in geographical order from North to South: Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Venezuela, Colombia, Brazil, Ecuador, Peru, Bolivia, Paraguay, Uruguay, Argentina, Chile.
+The Latin American printed collection began with the Library’s foundation as the British Museum Library in 1753 and today covers material published in 18 countries spanning the length of the continent.
+These are, in geographical order from North to South: Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Venezuela, Colombia, Brazil, Ecuador, Peru, Bolivia, Paraguay, Uruguay, Argentina and Chile.

 Early collections

-The collection is rich in historic documents relating to Liberalism in the Americas, the wars of independence, nation building and British involvement in all these areas during the 19th century.
-We have a substantial collection of early printed books relating to colonial missionary materials, including the oldest book published in the Americas, Juan de Zumárraga, (Archbishop of Mexico), Doctrina breve muy provechosa de las cosas que pertenecen a la fe católica y a nuestra cristiandad en estilo llano para común inteligencia.
-G.L.
-(Mexico, 1543; BL Shelfmark: C.37.e.8).
+The collection is also rich in historic documents relating to Liberalism in the Americas, the wars of independence, nation building and British involvement in all these areas during the 19th century.

 Contemporary collections

-The Library actively collects printed material from across the region and has particularly strong collections of contemporary material from Brazil, Argentina and Mexico.
-In addition to academic works, we focus on independent publishing, artists’ books, political ephemera and zines, as well as forms of publishing which have emerged from Latin America, namely cartonera and cordeis.
+We actively collect printed material from across the region and has particularly strong collections of contemporary material from Brazil, Argentina and Mexico.
+In addition to academic works and contemporary literature, we focus on independent publishing, artists’ books, political ephemera and zines, as well as forms of publishing which have emerged from Latin America, namely cartonera and cordeis.
+Through our involvement in the Cartonera Publishing Project (2017–2019), the Library acquired cartonera from across Latin America and has particularly significant holdings of works published by Eloísa Cartonera from Argentina (the world’s first cartonera publisher), Dulcinéia Catadora from Brazil, and La Rueda Cartonera from Mexico.
+In addition, we have an extensive collection of artists’ book from Ediciones Vigía, the world-renowned independent publishing collective based in Matanzas, Cuba.

 Spanish, Portuguese, Indigenous languages and English.
 Some of the Indigenous languages represented in the collection include Nahuatl, Zapotec, Quechua / Quichua / Kichwa, Guarani, and Mapudungun.
 This represents a snapshot of published work by Indigenous peoples in the collections, and we acknowledge that this is also only a fraction of the languages indigenous to Abya Yala.